RayGarg-Zapp/warroom-agent/integrations-setup.md

 # Integrations Setup Guide

-Step-by-step instructions for setting up all external services and API credentials required by WarRoom Agent.
+Step-by-step instructions for setting up all applications, external services and API credentials required by WarRoom Agent.

 ---